ppotturi/adp-aso-helm-library/README.md

 This template also optionally allows you to create `Topic Subscriptions` and `Topic Subscriptions Rules` for a given topic by providing Subscriptions and SubscriptionRules properties in the topic object.

-Below are the minimum values that is required to set in the parent chart's `values.yaml` to create a `NamespacesTopic`, `NamespacesTopicsSubscription` and `NamespacesTopicsSubscriptionsRule`
+Below are the minimum values that are required to be set in the parent chart's `values.yaml` to create a `NamespacesTopic`, `NamespacesTopicsSubscription` and `NamespacesTopicsSubscriptionsRule`

 ```
 namespaceTopics: